La Center School District Logo

 Schools in mapped tsunami or mapped lahar hazard zones, will plan and participate in one pedestrian evacuation drill annually.

-“Drop – cover – hold on” is the basic functional earthquake response.
+In the event of an earthquake, facilities shall be designed and maintained in a manner that recognizes the potential danger from such an occurrence.
+Likewise, staff must be prepared to take necessary action to protect students and staff from harm.
+“Drop – cover – hold” is the basic functional earthquake response.
 The superintendent shall establish guidelines and the action for building principals to take should an earthquake occur while school is in session.

 Additional Drills